 Holonforth started with Forth.
-Forth provided the fundamental ingredients and concepts.
+Forth provided the fundamental ingredients:

 In Forth every program element that has a name (ID) is a word.
 Existing words define new words with a simple concatenation.
 All words (procedures, variables, objects) are on equal standing, you simply line them up.
 The trick is to pass arguments and results on a stack.